 Drink water.
 Only water.

-No fruit juice, soda, diet soda, coffee, beer, sports drinks, energy drinks or anything else.
-Nothing but pure water for a month.
+No fruit juice, soda, diet soda, coffee, beer, sports drinks, energy drinks or any other liquid calories.
+Drink nothing but pure water for a month.
+Can he lose 25 pounds in a month?

 My friend was dubious, but he decided to grit his teeth and give it a shot.
 He started drinking a glass of cool, fresh water every morning and continued to drink plenty throughout the day.
 He still made appearances at parties and get-togethers, where he politely and confidently sipped his water bottle, staying delightfully clear-headed while others drooled all over themselves in a drunken stupor.